1. His childhood

 5. His death

 In his will, dated 14 February 1702, Edward bequeathed the dwelling house in Trowbridge to his wife, and then to his son John and then Edward (1690 – 1744), son of John.
-Week Farm was bequeathed to his wife, then his son John, then his grandson Edward (1703 – 1755), son of his son Edward (1677 – 1743).
-The probate date of his estate was 16 January 1704.1,15 By then his wife Katherine Mortimer (née Houlton) had already passed away in late 1702 in Pennsylvania,6 possibly while visiting her daughter Margaret and son-in-law, David James.
+Week Farm was bequeathed to his wife, then his son John, then his grandson Edward (1703 – 1755), son of his son Edward jr. (1677 – 1743).
+The probate date of his estate was 16 January 1704.1,16 By then his wife Katherine had already passed away in late 1702 in Pennsylvania,6 possibly while visiting her daughter Margaret and son-in-law, David James.

 NOTE ON REFERENCE 6: Much gratitude is due to Larry James of West Sacramento, California, United States of America for establishing contact in November 2018, and introducing me to the James Family Archive website that contains a phenomenal amount of well-researched historical information.
-Additional information was also received in February 2019.
-It has significantly enriched the story of Edward Mortimer that is being told here.
+Additional information was also received in February and July 2019.
+Without Larry’s input, knowledge of the existence of Edward and Katherine Mortimer’s eldest child, Margaret Mortimer – and her descendants – would have been lost to the Mortimer family’s history.
+Thank you, Larry!

 - Probate and copy of will of Edward Mortimer the elder of Trowbridge.
 16 January 1704.
 Devon Heritage Centre (South West Heritage Trust). http://discovery.nationalarchives.gov.uk/details/rd/5187a012-6019-45a